lovetoys/lovetoys/README.md

 Lovetoys is an Entity Component System framework which is based on [Richard Lords Introduction](http://www.richardlord.net/blog/what-is-an-entity-framework) to ECS's.
 If you don't have any idea what this entity component stuff is all about, click that link and give it a read!
 It's totally worth it!

-Besides the Entity Component System the Lovetoys also contain an event manager for handling keypresses etc.

-This Software is published under the MIT license.
-For further information check the LICENSE.md.

 The Software is tested and should be stable.
 If you find any bugs please create an issue and report them.
-Otherwise feel free to create a pull request :).
+Or just create a pull request :).

 ## Installation

-The best way of installing Lovetoys is creating a submodule and cloning it right into your git repo.
+The best way of installing Lovetoys is by creating a submodule and cloning it right into your git repo.
-Another way is to just download the files, especially the lovetoys folder, and copy them to your project folder.
+Another way is to just download the files, especially the `src` folder, and copy them to your project folder.
-To import everything just require lovetoys/lovetoys.
+To import everything just `require('lovetoys/src').

-For an example on how to use the lovetoys check our [example](https://github.com/Lovetoys/Lovetoys-examples) folder.
+For an example on how to use the lovetoys have a look at our [example](https://github.com/Lovetoys/Lovetoys-examples) repository.

-The following text describes the different classes the lovetoys provide.

 ## Entity Component System